 This review may have sounded a little harsh to some but it is important to understand that, for me, it's not about slamming someone's opportunity.
 Not at all.
 It's about giving everyday people the chance to see both sides of the story in an objective way so they can make an informed decision.

-That’s the reason I do these reviews, why I created this blog and is what I’m passionate about.
+That's the reason I do these reviews, why I created this blog and it's what I'm passionate about.